Halo Sport, a pair of brain-stimulating headphones first announced for pro-athletes, are now on sale to regular folk.

-Designed by Halo Neuroscience, the Sport uses a brain stimulation technique that uses a small level of electric current sent to the user's brain via two Primers (electrodes) that sit inside the headband of the headphones.
+Designed by Halo Neuroscience, the Sport uses a brain stimulation technique consisting of a small level of electric current that's sent to the user's brain via two Primers (electrodes), which sit inside the headband of the headphones.

 Essential reading: How mind reading wearables delve inside our brains